Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

-For GW sources, we also have to take into account the effect of the poor angular resolution of the detectors.
-The best angular resolution determines a limiting scale in the angular power spectrum~\cite{Oguri:2016dgk,Libanore:2020fim,Scelfo:2022lsx,Bosi:2023amu}, $\ell_{\rm max} = \pi/\Delta \Omega_{\rm min}^{1/2}$ with $\Delta \Omega_{\rm min}$ being the best $1 \sigma$ sky localization of the GW catalog.
-We impose a hard cut on the signal at such scale.
-We also introduce a modulation of the signal, due to the imperfect localization of GW sources.
-Modeling the localization error as a Gaussian beam, the density contrast of GWs can be convolved with the localization error yielding an exponential damping of the signal~\cite{Namikawa:2016edr,Calore:2020bpd,Libanore:2020fim,Scelfo:2022lsx,Bosi:2023amu} so that, whenever one of the two tracers is GWs, one has
+For GW sources, it is necessary to account for the limited angular resolution of the detectors.
+The best achievable resolution sets a limiting scale in the angular power spectrum~\citep{Oguri:2016dgk,Libanore:2020fim,Scelfo:2022lsx,Bosi:2023amu}, given by $\ell_{\rm max} = \pi/\Delta \Omega_{\rm min}^{1/2}$, where $\Delta\Omega_{\rm min}$ denotes the best $1\sigma$ sky?localization of the GW catalog.
+We impose a hard cut on the signal at the limiting scale $\ell_{\rm max}$, and additionally model the suppression from imperfect localization as an exponential damping.
+This follows from treating the localization error as a Gaussian beam and convolving it with the GW density contrast~\citep{Namikawa:2016edr,Calore:2020bpd,Libanore:2020fim,Scelfo:2022lsx,Bosi:2023amu}.
+Thus, whenever one of the two tracers is GWs, one has

 where $\Delta\Omega_{1\sigma}$ is the solid angle corresponding to the $68 \%$ contour level of the angular error.\footnote{Slightly different definitions of the damping factors are present in the literature, yielding different values of the numerical coefficient in the definition of $\ell^2_{\rm damp}$.
 We are not aware of any established derivation of this numerical factor, so we provide one in Appendix~\ref{app:multipoles}.}